 The essence of a bilingual education is not simply the process of learning and studying two languages as subjects; it is the incorporation of the language into the actual teaching process.
 A bilingual education means studying your science, maths, art, and drama lessons in two languages.
 In this way it teaches the application of languages better than any once-a-week Spanish lesson could.

-Outside specific schools, the most common way that children are exposed to a bilingual environment is in the home, when parents come from different countries with different native languages.
+Outside specific schools, the most common way that children are exposed to a bilingual environment is in the home.
+Especially, when parents come from different countries with different native languages.
 Many families who have emigrated from one country to another have a bilingual life by default.

-Some countries actually operate bilingual educational environments as a matter of course, most obviously French Canadian or, in a more limited way, in Welsh and English education.
-In the US, where there is a large Hispanic community, educationalists are actively promoting dual language models in some schools.
-In the Netherlands, some schools provide a bilingual education in Arabic, Berber and Turkish, whilst in Hong Kong lessons are taught in both Cantonese and English.
+Some countries actually operate bilingual educational environments as a matter of course.
+Most obviously French Canadian or, in a more limited way, in Welsh and English education.
+For example, in the US, where there is a large Hispanic community, educationalists are actively promoting dual language models.
+In the Netherlands, some schools provide a bilingual education in Arabic, Berber and Turkish.
+In Hong Kong lessons are taught in both Cantonese and English.

 The difference between learning a language in set lessons and learning it in an immersive environment is that students are more deeply locked into the language and its everyday use, ideally from an early age.
 They develop their skills more organically than learning from a set curriculum, as is the case for most monolingual children.